NapthaAI/naptha-node/.github/deploy-readme.md

 # Application Deployment Workflow

 This repository contains a GitHub Actions workflow for automated deployment to an Amazon EC2 instance.
-The workflow is triggered either by pushing to the `feat/deploy-actions` branch or when a pull request to this branch is merged.
+The workflow is triggered either by pushing to the `main` or when a pull request to merged to main.

 ## Workflow Overview